MLH1

 DNA mismatch repair protein Mlh1 or MutL protein homolog 1 is a protein that in humans is encoded by the MLH1 gene located on chromosome 3.
-It is a gene commonly associated with hereditary nonpolyposis colorectal cancer.
+The gene is commonly associated with hereditary nonpolyposis colorectal cancer.
 Orthologs of human MLH1 have also been studied in other organisms including mouse and the budding yeast Saccharomyces cerevisiae.

 Function

-This gene was identified as a locus frequently mutated in hereditary nonpolyposis colon cancer.
+Variants in this gene can cause hereditary nonpolyposis colon cancer (Lynch syndrome).
 It is a human homolog of the E. coli DNA mismatch repair gene, mutL, which mediates protein-protein interactions during mismatch recognition, strand discrimination, and strand removal.
 Defects in MLH1 are associated with the microsatellite instability observed in hereditary nonpolyposis colon cancer.
 Alternatively spliced transcript variants encoding different isoforms have been described, but their full-length natures have not been determined.

 Role in DNA mismatch repair

 MLH1 protein is one component of a system of seven DNA mismatch repair proteins that work coordinately in sequential steps to initiate repair of DNA mismatches in humans.
 Defects in mismatch repair, found in about 13% of colorectal cancers, are much more frequently due to deficiency of MLH1 than deficiencies of other DNA mismatch repair proteins.
 The seven DNA mismatch repair proteins in humans are MLH1, MLH3, MSH2, MSH3, MSH6, PMS1 and PMS2.
 In addition, there are Exo1-dependent and Exo1-independent DNA mismatch repair subpathways.

 DNA mismatches occur where one base is improperly paired with another base, or where there is a short addition or deletion in one strand of DNA that is not matched in the other strand.
 Mismatches commonly occur as a result of DNA replication errors or during genetic recombination.
 Recognizing those mismatches and repairing them is important for cells because failure to do so results in microsatellite instability] and an elevated spontaneous mutation rate (mutator phenotype).
 Among 20 cancers evaluated, microsatellite instable colon cancer (mismatch repair deficient) had the second highest frequency of mutations (after melanoma).

 A heterodimer between MSH2 and MSH6 first recognizes the mismatch, although a heterodimer between MSH2 and MSH3 also can start the process.
 The formation of the MSH2-MSH6 heterodimer accommodates a second heterodimer of MLH1 and PMS2, although a heterodimer between MLH1 and either PMS3 or MLH3 can substitute for PMS2.
 This protein complex formed between the 2 sets of heterodimers enables initiation of repair of the mismatch defect.

 Other gene products involved in mismatch repair (subsequent to initiation by DNA mismatch repair genes) include DNA polymerase delta, PCNA, RPA, HMGB1, RFC and DNA ligase I, plus histone and chromatin modifying factors.